Tales From the Past are Just as Fascinating as Current Stories

 Tell us more about your daily HistoryPod podcast, YouTube Videos and your website page.

 The original iPod craze kicked off shortly after I began teaching.
 I saw the potential of portable digital audio to give students access to study materials in a way they hadn’t experienced before.
-My first recordings were released before the name ‘podcast’ had even been coined and, by being one of the first people to make them, I soon found demand for a website to help students beyond those in my own classes.
-It’s been running for 15 years, and now has an accompanying series of YouTube videos that are used around the world.
-Everything I create is aimed specifically at students in my own classes; it’s a bonus that other people find them useful as well.
+My first recordings were released before the name ‘podcast’ was coined and, by being one of the first people to make them, I soon found demand for a website to help students beyond those in my classes.
+It’s been running for 15 years, and now has an accompanying series of YouTube videos around the world.
+Everything I create targets the students in my classes; it’s a bonus that other people find them useful as well.

-As a Secondary history teacher much of the content I teach is prescribed by the National Curriculum and exam boards.
-In practical terms this is quite narrow and, since I love learning, I began my daily ‘on this day’ HistoryPod in 2015 as an opportunity to explore other regions and periods of history to help me broaden my own knowledge.
-Over the past 4 years I’ve produced more than 700 episodes and built up a sizeable following of subscribers.
+As a Secondary history teacher, much of the content I teach is prescribed by the National Curriculum and exam boards.
+In practical terms this is quite narrow and, since I love learning, I began my daily ‘on this day’ HistoryPod in 2015 as an opportunity to explore other regions and periods of history to help me broaden my knowledge.
+Over the past four years, I’ve produced more than 700 episodes and built up a sizeable following of subscribers.
 There are so many stories that I think need to be told that I don’t think it’s ever possible to run out of material!

 What inspires you to be creative?

-A love of the arts and a love of people.
-It doesn’t matter whether it’s creating a history revision video or playing with a band on stage, the feeling that you’re creating something that other people are willing to give up their own time to listen to is addictive.
+My love of the arts and a love of people inspire me.
+It doesn’t matter whether it’s creating a history revision video or playing with a band on stage, the feeling that you’re creating something that other people are willing to give up their time to listen to is addictive.